GuanRunwei/Achelous/README.md

 ### Train
 1. Open train.py to see the collections of hyper-parameters
-2. For example, if you want to train Achelous with MobileViT (backbone), Ghost-Dual-FPN (neck), Nano detection head, PointNet as the point cloud segmentation head
+2. For example, if you want to train Achelous with MobileViT (backbone), Ghost-Dual-FPN (neck), Nano detection head, , PointNet as the point cloud segmentation head.
+The model size is S0.
+The input resolution is 320.
+Batchsize is 32 and epoch is 100.
+The initial learning rate is 0.03.
+Point number of each frame is 512.
    > python train.py --cuda True --fp16 True --is_pc True --backbone mv --neck gdf --nd True --phi S0 --resolution 320 --bs 32 --epoch 100 --lr_init 0.03 --pc_num 512 --pc_model pn

+### Test
+1. Change configrations in achelous.py
+2. See annotations in predict.py and run (including prediction, export, heatmap visualization and export onnx)
 ---

 ## Author Affiliations: